 Properties located in the Dynamic Core Redevelopment (TIF) District remain eligible for participation in the Neighborhood Revitalization Plan.
 For more information, contact us at 785-368-3728.

 The Planning & Development Department administers the City’s Neighborhood Revitalization Plan (NRP), which provides tax rebates to property owners making improvements that raise the appraised value of residential property by 10% and of commercial property by 20%.
 The program is intended to promote the revitalization of the City’s Intensive Care/ At Risk neighborhoods and Downtown by creating an incentive for the rehabilitation, conservation, and redevelopment of these areas.

-Rebates are offered up to 95% for 10 years for historic properties (National, State, or Local) and intensive care neighborhoods, as well as all “new” constructed infill housing.
 Applications must be received prior to or no later than 60 days after building permit approval or start of construction (if a building permit is not required).
-For further information, please see links below or contact Annie Driver at 785-368-3728 or email her at email@example.com.
+For further information, please see links below or contact Annie Driver at 785-368-1611 or email her at email@example.com.